Chilling images are the biggest break so far in the Nancy Guthrie case. Here’s what stands out to law enforcement experts

 By Dakin Andone, CNN

-(CNN) — New images showing an armed, masked individual outside the Tucson, Arizona, home of Nancy Guthrie have given new life to the search for the 84-year-old – and may offer investigators important clues about the subject’s identity.
+(CNN) — Video and images showing an armed, masked individual outside the Tucson, Arizona, home of Nancy Guthrie have given new life to the search for the 84-year-old – and may offer investigators important clues about the subject’s identity.

-The video and images released by the FBI Tuesday are the biggest break so far in the case of the missing mother of “Today” show anchor Savannah Guthrie.
+The imagery released by the FBI on Tuesday is the biggest break so far in the case of the missing mother of “Today” show anchor Savannah Guthrie.
 They were captured by Guthrie’s Nest-made doorbell camera and recovered thanks to technical expertise provided by Google, a person familiar with the investigation told CNN’s Brian Stelter.

 Investigators’ goal in sharing the imagery, experts say, is to engage the public in hopes someone will recognize the individual and provide a crucial tip that could solve the mystery of the suspected abduction of Guthrie in the early morning hours of February 1.

-Late Tuesday evening, hours after the images were released, the Pima County Sheriff’s Department and the FBI detained a person for questioning in the case.
-But hours later the man was released, CNN affiliate KNXV reported.
+The Pima County Sheriff’s Department said it received more than 4,000 tips in the 24 hours since the surveillance photos and videos were released to the public.

+Meanwhile, as the search for Guthrie entered its 12th day, neighbors were asked to review their security footage from two days in January as investigators worked to piece together a potential “new timeline” in the case, according to a post shared on the Neighbor App by Ring.

-Here’s what stands out about the footage and images to law enforcement experts who spoke to CNN:
+Here’s what stands out to law enforcement experts about the footage and images of the armed, masked individual:

 The holster

-The subject seen in the images released Tuesday is armed, carrying what appears to be a pistol in a holster at the waist.
-But some experts said the holster and its placement – at the individual’s groin area – suggest this person lacks proficiency with firearms.
+The subject seen in the images is armed, carrying what appears to be a pistol in a holster at the waist.
+But some experts said the holster and its placement at the individual’s groin area suggest this person lacks proficiency with firearms.

 “In my opinion, this is not someone, first of all, who was ever trained to carry a gun,” said CNN Senior Law Enforcement Analyst Andrew McCabe, former deputy director of the FBI.